decretist/Dissertation/Chapter4/chapter4.markdown

 are two aspects of Ziolkowski's rebuttal to Mews's attribution that make it a useful precedent for the work presented in this dissertation.
-First, it is a negative attribution: like my finding that the case statements in the *Decretum* were not written by author(s) of the *dicta*, Ziolkowski argued that the letters in the EDA collection were not written by their putative authors.
+First, it is a negative attribution: like my finding that the case statements in the *Decretum* were not written by the author(s) of the *dicta*, Ziolkowski argued that the letters in the EDA collection were not written by their putative authors.
 Second, Ziolkowski's negative attribution was made on the basis of function words drawn from discontinuous and relatively small samples of medieval Latin.
 Ziolkowski's argument would have been stronger had he used a larger number of function words as the basis for stylometric analysis.
-(John Burrows and David Hoover in a series of papers starting in 2000 established 30 words as a best-practice minimum for this kind of word frequency analysis.)
+(John Burrows and David Hoover, in a series of papers published starting in 2000, established 30 words as a best-practice minimum for this kind of word frequency analysis.)
 Nevertheless, Ziolkowski's argument that Abelard and Heloise did not write the letters in the EDA collection has largely carried the day.

 <!--